jeffmccune/resume/index.md

 ### Education

-##### [The Ohio State University](http://www.osu.edu/) - **B.S., Computer Science & Engineering**
+> **Bachelor of Science in Computer Science & Engineering - [The Ohio State University](http://www.osu.edu/)**

 ### Miscellany

- * Co-Author of [Pro Puppet][Pro Puppet].
+> * Co-Author of [Pro Puppet][Pro Puppet].
- * Certified Google Cloud Professional Architect (2018-2020).
+> * Certified Google Cloud Professional Architect (2018-2020).
- * Invited Speaker at Apple WWDC, MacConf, PuppetConf (multiple), DevOps Days (multiple).
+> * Invited Speaker at Apple WWDC, MacConf, PuppetConf (multiple), DevOps Days (multiple).

 ### Fit

-I'm a senior developer with a strong background in systems administration and operations.
-I'm well suited to design and architect solutions to technical challenges which span multiple teams in an organization.
-Examples include cloud networking, automated software delivery platforms, automated infrastructure delivery using Terraform, and automated configuration management.
+> I'm a senior developer with a strong background in systems administration and
+> operations.
+I'm well suited to design and architect solutions to technical
+> challenges which span multiple teams in an organization.
+Examples include
+> cloud networking, automated software delivery platforms, automated
+> infrastructure delivery using Terraform, and automated configuration
+> management.

 ----